 Body Lifts- Moderate

-Body lifts can be very time-consuming because you have to lift the whole frame.
+Body lifts are very time consuming because you have to lift the whole frame.
 Additionally, these kits may require you to add a few new notches, some trimming and maybe even some welding.
 This process is not only very time consuming but the end result will make your vehicles frame more visible, this can be fixed with gap/bumper guards.

 Suspension Lifts- Expert

-Some suspension lifts are a simple matter of adding a spacer to a strut, but others are complicated enough to make even a skilled mechanic wince.
-Not to mention the extensive tear down for the desired lift up.
-In some extreme cases, you will need to remove the differential and drive shaft and then cut the differential mount, the frame and trim a few parts as well.
-Not for the faint of heart.
+There might be fewer pieces in a suspension lift, but the required tools list is enough to make any skilled mechanic wince.
+Not to mention the extensive tear down for the desired lift up, you will need to remove the differential and driveshaft and then cut the differential mount, the frame and trim a few parts as well.

 Leveling Kits- Easy

-Leveling kits are relatively simple compared to its counterparts.
-For this install you can put your metal cutting saw away.
-All you’re going to need are a few wrenches and a hammer.
+Leveling kits are relatively simple compared to their counterparts.
+For this install you can put your metal cutting saw away all you’re going to need are a few wrenches and a hammer.

-A two-inch lift kit or leveling kit will typically give you enough room for 32″-33″ tires and a three-inch body lift could give you enough room for up to 35″ tires!
-If your suspension lift is tall enough, then you can just go down your local tire shop and order the biggest set of tires they make.
-We’re talking monster truck big.
+A two-inch lift kit or leveling kit could give you enough room for 32″-33″ tires and a three-inch body lift could give you enough room for up to 35″ tires!
+If you’re thinking about a suspension lift, then you can just go down your local tire shop and order the biggest set of tires they make, we’re talking monster truck big.

-Some people just like the way a jacked up vehicle with big tires looks, however sometimes this look has its downsides.
-The higher you jack up your vehicle the higher its center of gravity gets.
-A higher center of gravity increases your vehicles chance of body roll and could cause loss of traction during turns.
+Some people just like the way a jacked-up vehicle with big tires looks, however sometimes this look has its downsides.
+Center of gravity is something all vehicles have however the higher you jack it up the higher its center of gravity gets.
+A higher center of gravity increases your vehicles chance of body roll and loss of traction on turns.

 Body lifts are all about that look, no treble.
 Body lifts may not offer any performance advantages but they are a less expensive way to lift your vehicle and allow larger tires.

 A big complaint among leveling kits, is the minimal effect they have on the look of trucks since it only levels them out, so if you want something a little more dramatic I’d suggest a lift kit.
-However, leveling kits to help with the added weight of a winch and when combined with a body lift give you that nice looking lifted vehicle with minimal damage to your wallet and change in your OEM.
+However, leveling kits to help with the added weight of a winch and when combined with a body lift gives you that nice-looking lifted vehicle with minimal damage to your wallet and change in your OEM.

-Just to sum things up, lift kits are more for our off-road enthusiasts and range from cheap and simple to expensive and complex, whereas leveling kits are more for looks or helping out with a heavy winch.
-A full suspension lift will increase ride height and ground clearance in one kit, but combining a body lift with a lift and leveling kit can give you optimal lift at minimal cost.
-Any of these kits will all offer you some extra room in the wheel wells for those larger tires you’ve had your eye on.
+Just to sum things up, lift kits are more for our off-road enthusiasts whose pockets are a little deeper than the average Joe’s, whereas leveling kits are more for looks or helping out with a heavy winch.
+Each one of these kits can be used separately or you can combine them for an optimal lift at minimal cost, also these kits will all offer you some extra room under the frame for those larger tires you’ve had your eye on.

 While all suspension lifts, body lifts, and leveling kits have their pros and their cons they could be a great addition to what’s sitting in your garage.
-Whether you’re looking to give your Jeep that little extra edge out on the road, wanting to upgrade your rock crawler to take on some next level trails, or just want to level out your work truck, we hope we’ve equipped you with the knowledge needed to make the choice between a lift kit or a leveling kit, or at least given you some nice pictures to look at.
+Whether you’re looking to give your Jeep that little extra edge out on the road or wanting to upgrade your rock crawler to take on some next level trails or if you just want to level out your work truck, we hope we’ve equipped you with the knowledge needed to make the choice between a lift kit or a leveling kit, or at least given you some nice pictures to look at.

-Have an opinion about leveling kits or suspension lifts?
-Please comment below!
 Want to learn more about body lifts and suspension lifts?
-Check out our Body Lift Vs. Suspension Lift post!
+Check out our Body Lift V. Suspension Lift post!